House music: Characteristics

-In its most typical form, the genre is characterized by repetitive 4/4 rhythms including bass drums, off-beat hi-hats, snare drums, claps, and/or snaps at a tempo of between 115 and 125 beats per minute (bpm); synthesizer riffs; deep basslines; and often, but not necessarily, sung, spoken or sampled vocals.
-In house, the bass drum is usually sounded on beats one, two, three, and four, and the snare drum, claps, or other higher-pitched percussion on beats two and four.
-The drum beats in house music are almost always provided by an electronic drum machine, often a Roland TR-808, TR-909, or a TR-707.
+In its most typical form, the genre is characterized by repetitive 4/4 rhythms including bass drums, off-beat hi-hats, snare drums, claps, and/or snaps at a tempo of between 120 and 130 beats per minute (bpm); synthesizer riffs; deep basslines; and often, but not necessarily, sung, spoken or sampled vocals.
+In house, the bass drum is usually played on beats one, two, three, and four, and the snare drum, claps, or other higher-pitched percussion on beats two and four.
+The drumbeats in house music are almost always provided by an electronic drum machine, often a Roland TR-808, TR-909, or a TR-707.
 Claps, shakers, snare drum, or hi-hat sounds are used to add syncopation.
-One of the signature rhythm riffs, especially in early (Chicago) house, is built on the clave pattern.
+One of the signature rhythm riffs, especially in early Chicago house, is built on the clave pattern.
 Congas and bongos may be added for an African sound, or metallic percussion for a Latin feel.

 Sometimes, the drum sounds are "saturated" by boosting the gain to create a more aggressive edge.
 One classic subgenre, acid house, is defined through the squelchy sounds created by the Roland TB-303 bass synthesizer.
 House music could be produced on "cheap and consumer-friendly electronic equipment" and used sound gear, which made it easier for independent labels and DJs to create tracks.
 The electronic drum machines and other gear used by house DJs and producers were formerly considered "too cheap-sounding" by "proper" musicians.
 House music producers typically use sampled instruments, rather than bringing session musicians into a recording studio.
 Even though a key element of house production is layering sounds, such as drum machine beats, samples, synth basslines, and so on, the overall "texture...is relatively sparse".
 Unlike pop songs, which emphasize higher-pitched sounds like melody, in house music, the lower-pitched bass register is most important.

 House tracks typically involve an intro, a chorus, various verse sections, a midsection, and a brief outro.
 Some tracks do not have a verse, taking a vocal part from the chorus and repeating the same cycle.
 House music tracks are often based on eight-bar sections which are repeated.
 They are often built around bass-heavy loops or basslines produced by a synthesizer and/or around samples of disco, soul, jazz-funk, or funk songs.
 DJs and producers creating a house track to be played in clubs may make a "seven or eight-minute 12-inch mix"; if the track is intended to be played on the radio, a "three-and-a-half-minute" radio edit is used.
 House tracks build up slowly, by adding layers of sound and texture, and by increasing the volume.

 House tracks may have vocals like a pop song, but some are "completely minimal instrumental music".
 If a house track does have vocals, the vocal lines may also be simple "words or phrases" that are repeated.